“A City Dweller Dwells on Nature,” “A Spirit in the Woods,” and “Of Writing and Flying”

 Olga Dugan

 Olga Dugan is a Cave Canem poet.
-Nominated for Best of the Net and Pushcart prizes, her award-winning poems appear in many literary journals and anthologies including ONE ART, Ekstasis, Channel (Ireland), Relief: A Journal of Art and Faith, The Windhover, Sky Island Journal, Cathexis Northwest Press, The Write Launch, Grand Little Things, Kweli, E-Verse Radio, The Sunlight Press, and Ariel Chart.
+Nominated for Best of the Net and Pushcart prizes, her award-winning poems appear in many literary journals and anthologies including Ekstasis, Relief: A Journal of Art and Faith, The Windhover, ONE ART, Channel (Ireland), Sky Island Journal, Cathexis Northwest Press, The Agape Review, The Write Launch, Grand Little Things, Kweli, The Sunlight Press, Ariel Chart, and Poems from Pandemia – An Anthology.